Popov-Lab-UNC/DELi/docs/defining/defining_barcode_schema.rst

         }
     }

-Is a valid section, but
+Is a valid schema, but
 ::
     {
         "sections": {